Do the isolation requirements outlined on Gov.uk mean that my horse shouldn’t compete ahead of a move to the EU?

 Owners are unlikely to be able to know with any certainty whether other equines attending a competition are of equivalent health status or not.
 You should therefore avoid these situations to ensure that isolation requirements are met and an export health certificate can be issued.

-These requirements do not need to be met to temporarily export a registered horse for less than 90 days.
+These requirements do not need to be met to temporarily export a horse registered with a national branch of an international body for sporting or competition purposes for less than 90 days.